Font size:

 Hospitals

-From the second half of 1942, in connection with the threat of typhus and the increased need for labor power, the SS leadership decided to take steps to improve conditions in the hospitals.
-Selections, conducted by SS doctors until November 1944, nevertheless represented a constant danger to anyone in the hospital.
+Selections, conducted by SS doctors until November 1944, nevertheless represented a constant danger to prisoners in the hospital.
 All sick prisoners were originally subject to selection, but after mid‑1943 it was confined to Jews.

 Höss, Rudolf